Rodopoli railway station: History

 In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
 Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
 OSE had overseen both infrastructure and operations until its vertical separation in 2005.
 Rail safety has been identified as a key priority.
 The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

 The station is still housed in the original 20th-century brick-built station building.
 As of (2020) the station is slightly rundown.
 It is unstaffed.
 There is no footbridge over the lines, though passengers can walk across the rails and not wheelchair accessible.
 The station is also not equipped with digital display screens or timetable poster boards.
 However, a cafe/restaurant is located in an adjoining building, but still within the station limits.
 A bus stop with local bus services can be found in front of the station building.
-The station has an junction.
+The station has a junction.